RNETHRAB/Stake-Holder-Insights-and-Performance-Dashboard/README.md

 A).
 Charts and Visualizations:

-1. Compare the total value created by different insurers.
+1. Compare the total value created by different insurers : Displayed the total value created for a comparative analysis among insurers.

-2. Display trends in premiums collected over time.
+2. Display trends in premiums collected over time : Visualized premium trends using line or area charts to analyse changes over time.

-3. Showcase the distribution of shareholding patterns among stakeholders.
+3. Showcase the distribution of shareholding patterns among stakeholders : Visualized shareholding patterns using pie or bar charts.

-4. Analyse the relationship between cost ratio and profitability.
+4. Analyse the relationship between cost ratio and profitability : Developed Bar Charts to reveal insights between cost ratio and profitability metrics.

-5. Visualize profitability for different cities and policy tenure durations.
+5. Visualize profitability for different cities and policy tenure durations : Created Heatmaps to categorize profitability by city and policy tenure.

-6. Represent the distribution of assets under management across stakeholders.
+6. Represent the distribution of assets under management across stakeholders : Used Bar chart visualizations to display how assets are distributed among stakeholders.

 B)	Key Performance Indicators (KPIs):

-a.
-Display the total premium collected

-b.
-Show the average age of stakeholders

-c.
-Highlight the total Value Created for insurers or stakeholders where Assets under Management is 'Equity,'

-d.
-Identify the highest value created by a single insurer.

-Insights Gained:

-A) Charts:

-1.Displayed the total value created for a comparative analysis among insurers.

-2.Visualized premium trends using line or area charts to analyse changes over time.

-3.Visualized shareholding patterns using pie or bar charts.

-4.Developed Bar Charts to reveal insights between cost ratio and profitability metrics.

-5.Created Heatmaps to categorize profitability by city and policy tenure.

-6.Used Bar chart visualizations to display how assets are distributed among stakeholders.

-B) KPI's:

-a) KPI card summarizing the total amount of premiums collected.

-b) KPI card presenting the average stakeholder age.
+1.Total Premium Collected : Displayed as a dynamic KPI card.

+2.Average Stakeholder Age : Summarized demographic data using an average age indicator.

-c) KPI card focusing on value creation under equity management.
+3.Value Created in Equity Management : Highlighted value creation under equity management.

-d) KPI card showcasing the top-performing insurer by value created.
+4.Top Performing Insurer : Showcased the insurer with the highest value creation.